solidi/writing/82-the-pair-of-mighty-tonka-trucks.md

 [The [Articulated Motor Vehicle](https://patents.google.com/patent/US3101806A/en) was filed in 1961.](images/82-15.jpeg)

 Others copied and improved the machine designs.
 But miniaturizing these real-life machines for two small hands was cumbersome.
-Payloders were expensive to manufacture all the fiddly bits.
+Payloaders were expensive to manufacture all the fiddly bits.

 Mr. Pauly investigated how to produce a loader with these realities.
 Each toy demanded low cost, simplicity of the mechanisms, and, importantly, allowing a child to play well.

-Looking over specifications from [Catapiller](https://www.caterpillar.com/) Traxcavators, [International Harvester](https://en.wikipedia.org/wiki/International_Harvester), and other press kits, [Hough's materials](https://www.tractorparts.com/PDFs/HOUGH_H120C_%20WHEEL_LOADER_SALES%20LIT.pdf) jumped out.
+Looking over specifications from [Caterpillar](https://www.caterpillar.com/) Traxcavators, [International Harvester](https://en.wikipedia.org/wiki/International_Harvester), and other press kits, [Hough's materials](https://www.tractorparts.com/PDFs/HOUGH_H120C_%20WHEEL_LOADER_SALES%20LIT.pdf) jumped out.

 "But one of them, Hough - they had a tie-in, I believe, with International Harvester.
 [They] came out with a new front loader," said Ron.